seenso/excursion/README.md

 # Excursion

 This is a project that consists of basic HTML and CSS.
-It includes images, videos and links.
+It is a one page site that includes images, videos and links.